Skip to main content

 This type of fat is a major source of inflammatory cytokines, which directly contribute to systemic inflammation and worsen insulin resistance, pushing an individual from Stage 1 to Stage 2.
 Similarly, the loss of estrogen during menopause removes its protective effects on the vasculature and on glucose metabolism, accelerating the development of atherogenic dyslipidemia and hypertension.

-Clinical guidelines for are, in effect, interventions designed to halt this progression.
+Clinical guidelines for hormone optimization are, in effect, interventions designed to halt this progression.
 By restoring testosterone to an optimal physiological range, TRT can directly combat the accumulation of visceral fat, improve insulin sensitivity, and reduce inflammatory markers.
 For women, hormonal therapies can mitigate the metabolic consequences of menopause.

 The core principle is that by correcting the upstream hormonal signals, it is possible to improve the function of the entire downstream metabolic apparatus.
 This approach views hormones as foundational regulators of the systems that, when dysfunctional, lead to the cascade of events detailed in the SMD staging model.
 The ultimate goal of these evidence-based protocols is to use hormonal recalibration as a tool to maintain individuals in the healthiest possible stage for as long as possible.